GetSetAbhi/neural_art/README.md

 style of a given image to another.
 The code has been written using [this][original] and [this][youtube]as a guide

 I chose this as an input image
+And used this as a reference image

 <img src="/logan.jpg" width="256" height="256">

-and used this as a reference image

 <img src="/styles/block.jpg" width="256" height="256">

 ## Run

 To run the script just open the terminal and change directory to